-As of this writing, the company had over $25 billion in assets under administration and attracts over 200,000 new client accounts every year.
+As of this writing, the company had over $30 billion in assets under administration and attracts over 200,000 new client accounts yearly.

-Questrade has been named as one of Canada’s Best Managed Companies nine times in a row.
+Questrade has been named one of Canada’s Best Managed Companies nine times in a row.

 In addition to self-directed trading services, Questrade also offers a diversified low-fee portfolio managed by experts via Questwealth portfolios.